Abhimanyu-7/RISC-V/README.md

 # RISC-V
+## Overview
-A verilog implementation of RISC-V based processor. coming soon
+A verilog implementation of Single Cycle RISC-V based processor.

+This implementation follows a classic single-cycle datapath, where each instruction is fully executed in one clock cycle.
+This serves as a foundational project for understanding core computer architecture concepts before advancing to more complex pipelined designs.

 ## Significance